Vincent Mason: Personal life

-Mason is a native of Brooklyn, New York but grew up in Long Island where he met the other members of De La Soul.
+Mason is a native of Brooklyn, New York but grew up on Long Island where he met the other members of De La Soul.
 Son of Dorothy Robinson and Vincent Mason.
 He is the oldest of two siblings.
 His younger brother is Anthony Mason.
-Vincent currently lives in West Palm Beach, Florida.
 Father of four children: Marcus, Tre, Chauncey and Dayo Mason.
 His son, Tre Mason, was a running back for the Los Angeles Rams.

 Aliases

 All three members of De La Soul have a variety of known aliases and nicknames used throughout the group's career.
 The following are the most significant: